 Limit by IP Range

-Let’s imagine a purely hypothetical situation where there are hackers are out there in the world.
-Let’s imagine those hackers are out to get your data.
-Again, purely hypothetical.
+Let’s imagine a hypothetical situation where there are hackers out to get your data.
 If you need your account not even available unless the computer is connected to a whitelisted range of IP addresses, we have your back.
-You can make it so only computers on the right networks can access the login screen, making it nearly impossible for hackers or state actors to even try to get into your account.
-Mr. Podesta, we’re awaiting your signup.
-Hypothetically.
+You can make it so only computers on the right networks can access the login screen.
+This makes it nearly impossible for hackers or anyone with malicious intent to even try to get into your account.